training4developers/ng2-widgets-app/README.md

 - **npm run webpack-once** - runs webpack once to process web app files, and deploys them to the **dist/www** folder
 - **npm run server** - builds the server application, and deploys it to the **dist** folder

+To learn more about the Angular 2/WebPack/TypeScript/Karma configuration, click [here]().

 ## Useful Resources

 - [TypeScript Coding Guidelines](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines)